solana-mobile/seed-vault-sdk/js/packages/seed-vault/README.md

 ```

 ### Sign a Payload
-Once we have obtained an accont, we can request signatures from seed vault for that account:
+Once we have obtained an account, we can request signatures from seed vault for that account:
 ```javascript
 SeedVault.signMessage(seed.authToken, account.derivationPath, messageBytes);
 SeedVault.signTransaction(seed.authToken, account.derivationPath, transactionByteArray);